Everything in life is situational, including the need for an ALTA survey.

 • Flood zone designation

 ALTA surveys are typically not performed for the average residential real estate transaction because they are not as complex.
-Just a simple boundary survey is recommended when buying a residential property.
+However, a simple boundary survey is recommended when buying a residential property.